Categories

 lady in mobility scooter

-If you think, using a mobility scooter is tough, you’re wrong!
+If you think using a mobility scooter is tough, you’re wrong!
 Thanks to advances in technology and research, using a mobility scooter is as easy as playing with your child’s remote-control car.
-They are easy to operate and don’t require a driving license nor the upper body strength needed for a manual wheelchair.
+They are not difficult to operate and don’t require a driving license or the upper body strength needed for a manual wheelchair.
 With a bike-style steering wheel and simple controls, they are really easy to operate for adults and kids alike.
-All you need to remember is to keep your scooter charged, so you don’t run out of battery halfway to your destination!
+All you need to remember is to keep your scooter charged so you don’t run out of battery halfway to your destination!

-There are many benefits in using a mobility scooter.
-One thing is certain – they improve life quality of both adults and children who might otherwise be housebound, or at least very restricted in their movements.
+There are many benefits to using a mobility scooter.
+One thing is certain, though: They improve the life quality of both adults and children who might otherwise be housebound or at least very restricted in their movements.

 Subscribe to our Blog